Its-donkey/gopherpost/README.md

 - `SMTP_DEBUG` – Set to `1` to enable verbose audit logging.
 - `SMTP_TLS_CERT` / `SMTP_TLS_KEY` – Enable TLS when both are provided.

-**Security note:** the server does not implement authentication and is intended for controlled environments (local testing, integration pipelines).
-Restrict network access, run as a non-root service account, and avoid exposing it to the public internet.
+**Security note:** the server only accepts SMTP sessions from `localhost` and does not implement authentication.
+It is intended for controlled environments (local testing, integration pipelines).
+Run as a non-root service account and avoid exposing it to the public internet.

 ## Retrieving Stored Messages